RiceComp215-Staff/RiceChecks/README.md

   If you prefer your students not to see your "secret" tests prior to the deadline, you could always do a similar process *after* the final submission deadline.

-- **Why did you write the autograder itself in Kotlin as opposed to ...?** An important motivating factor was being able to easily leverage the efforts of the [ClassGraph](https://github.com/classgraph/classgraph) project, which makes it straightforward to extract annotations from Java code, and [Jackson](https://github.com/FasterXML/jackson), which has simple support for reading and writing XML, YAML, and a variety of other common formats.
+- **Why did you write the autograder itself in Kotlin?** An important motivating factor was being able to easily leverage the efforts of the [ClassGraph](https://github.com/classgraph/classgraph) project, which makes it straightforward to extract annotations from Java code, and [Jackson](https://github.com/FasterXML/jackson), which has simple support for reading and writing XML, YAML, JSON, and a variety of other common formats.
   Since both ClassGraph and Jackson are just Java libraries, we could call them from Java, Kotlin, Scala, or any other JVM language.